rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  It was more so in older adults,
 *  and they were able to show increases
 *  in the total amount of deep sleep.
-*  I think it was somewhere around about 15 to 20%,
+*  I think it was somewhere around about 15 to 20%.
-*  although that's the relative percent difference.
+*  Although that's the relative percent difference.
-*  I think it was only about six or seven minutes
+*  If you look, I think it was only about six or seven minutes
 *  of total deep sleep.
 *  But there is some evidence there.
-*  The evidence, by way of you've heard the story
+*  The evidence by way of you've heard the story
 *  of that magnesium is good for sleep,
 *  it's principally derived from evidence of people
-*  who are magnesium deficient,
+*  who are magnesium deficient.
-*  and when you make them magnesium normative,
+*  And when you make them magnesium normative,
 *  they start sleeping better.
 *  That's a very different question than saying,
 *  I am magnesium normative, I am in normal ranges,